Terry Norris (boxer)

-Terry Wayne Norris (born June 17, 1967) is an American former boxer and a three-time world champion in the light middleweight (super-welterweight) division.
+Terry Wayne Norris (born June 17, 1967) is an American former boxer, prizefighter and a three time world champion in the light-middleweight (super-welterweight) division.
 Originally from Lubbock, Texas, he fought out of San Diego.

 Early years and amateur career

 A star baseball player during his high school years, Norris bypassed a career on the diamond for one in the ring, claiming an amateur record of 291–4, winning 4 Texas State Golden Gloves titles.
 Displaying a stunning combination of hand and foot speed as well as the ability to throw dizzying combos, Norris' athletic ability was an uncanny attribute in the ring.

 Professional boxing career

 Norris turned professional in August 1986.
 He outpointed future middleweight title holder Quincy Taylor in August 1988.
 Norris beat future super-middleweight champion Steve Little to win the vacant NABF light-middleweight title in December 1988, and defended it against former IBF title holder Buster Drayton.
 Norris also picked up two losses; a unanimous decision to Derrick Kelley, and a disqualification loss to Joe Walker in the first round after Norris hit Walker when Walker was down.

 In July 1989 at Atlantic City Convention Center, New Jersey, Norris challenged Julian Jackson for the WBA light-middleweight title.
 Norris won the first round with his speed and movement, but a big right cross from the champion knocked Norris down in round two.
 Norris made it to his feet before the count but was deemed unfit to continue by referee Joe Cortez.